Global Positioning System: Receiver in continuous operation

 The description above is representative of a receiver start-up situation.
 Most receivers have a track algorithm, sometimes called a tracker, that combines sets of satellite measurements collected at different times—in effect, taking advantage of the fact that successive receiver positions are usually close to each other.
-After a set of measurements are processed, the tracker predicts the receiver location corresponding to the next set of satellite measurements.
+After a set of measurements is processed, the tracker predicts the receiver location corresponding to the next set of satellite measurements.
 When the new measurements are collected, the receiver uses a weighting scheme to combine the new measurements with the tracker prediction.
 In general, a tracker can (a) improve receiver position and time accuracy, (b) reject bad measurements, and (c) estimate receiver speed and direction.

 The disadvantage of a tracker is that changes in speed or direction can be computed only with a delay, and that derived direction becomes inaccurate when the distance traveled between two position measurements drops below or near the random error of position measurement.
 GPS units can use measurements of the Doppler shift of the signals received to compute velocity accurately.
 More advanced navigation systems use additional sensors like a compass or an inertial navigation system to complement GPS.